 Eye examinations for children are also critical because they often don't even realize their vision is affected.
 Look out for squinting, frequent eye rubbing, sensitivity to light, poor hand-eye coordination, and holding reading materials too close to their eyes.
 Even if you don’t see symptoms, your young child may have a vision problem.
 Be sure to take your child for a routine medical check-up.
 The optometrists at Langley Optometry Clinic perform an expert assessment of your child’s eye health and vision care needs.

 If a child has vision problems, it can affect their visual learning.
 There is a clear relationship between vision problems and school children's academic performance, which is why it is essential to correct these problems early on.
 Vision issues can also cause a threat to your child’s safety since they can become much more susceptible to accidents.
 Early detection of vision problems can help in correcting these faults that are crucial for optimal learning.

 Children must excel in the following visual skills for optimal learning:

 You can take your child for an eye exam starting at an age as early as six months and then again at age three.
-We recommend a full examination on a yearly basis thereafter.
+We recommend a full examination every year after that.
 With an accurate eye exam in Langley, we can help you with an early diagnosis of your child’s vision issues along with solutions to correct the problems.

 Annual eye exams are a critical part of maintaining your eyesight.
 Visit our clinic when it's time for your eye exam, as we are easily accessible for Langley and Surrey residents.
 In about a half-hour, your optometrist checks for: